Santurce, San Juan, Puerto Rico: Sports

-Santurce Crabbers (Cangrejeros de Santurce) because of the original name of the township.
-They have been part of the community for over 70 years.
-Both teams have enjoyed great domestic success, the baseball team is regarded as the ‘New York Yankees of Puerto Rico’, largely in part to the accomplishments of its legendary players, such as Roberto Clemente and Willie Mays.
+Santurce is represented in professional baseball and basketball by teams using the name Cangrejeros de Santurce.
+The baseball club was granted a franchise in 1939 and became part of Puerto Rico's professional winter league.
+Its 1954-55 team included Roberto Clemente and Willie Mays and won both the Puerto Rican league championship and the Caribbean Series.
+The basketball team competes in the Baloncesto Superior Nacional (BSN); Canrejeros teams have won eight BSN championships.

 Health

 Santurce has an extensive healthcare network which includes two of the finest hospitals on the island, Ashford Presbyterian Community Hospital and Pavia Hospital.

 Economy

 Santurce experienced significant economic growth following World War II.
 During this period the district underwent an economic revitalization.
 Tourism is also a key industry based on Santurce's proximity to Puerto Rico's main international airport, Luis Muñoz Marín International Airport, and the smaller Fernando Luis Ribas Dominicci Airport.
 The concentration of hotels are primarily located in the Condado area where there are numerous luxurious hotels including La Concha Resort, Marriott and the Conrad Hotel.